nickzeppos/cel/README.md

       })
     },
 ```
-- We can then broadcast the progress events to the listeners in the client, via `useSubscription`
+- We can set up listeners to the subscription int he client, via `useSubscription`
 ```ts
 // deprecated, but see, e.g., components/BillListAssetCard.tsx
 trpc.useSubscription('asset-progress', {